Corbin Carroll Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.
+- The pitching staff for the Royals has a collective 8.4 K/9, which ranks 21st in the league.

-- The Royals give up the third-most home runs in baseball (34 total, 1.5 per game).
+- The Royals rank 25th in baseball in home runs given up (34 total, 1.4 per game).

-- The Royals are sending Singer (1-2) to the mound for his fifth start of the season.
-He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.
+- Yarbrough makes his first start of the season for the Royals.

-- The right-hander last pitched on Wednesday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up six hits.
+- The 31-year-old southpaw came out of the bullpen in his last outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.